girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 });
 ```

-## JavaScript All The Things: Johnny-Five
+## JavaScript All The Things!
+Meet Johnny-Five

 While I was wondering if Tessel is only microcentroller that runs JavaScript, I met Johnny-Five.

 [Johnny-Five][j5] is an Open Source, Firmata Protocol based, IoT and Robotics programming framework for Node.js, developed by [Rick Waldron][rick] and his team at Bocoup.
+(Congrats on the new web launch!)

 What does this mean to me?